Estimated read time6 min read

 3 x Tempo Mile Workout

-Better your speed, stamina, and endurance in just a few weeks with these workouts stamina to run faster and more efficiently.
+The interval workouts above build speed, but this workout below will improve your stamina DAA Industry Opt Out efficiently.
 The key is to run at the right effort (your “red line”) so you can raise your threshold—the point at which your body shifts to using more glycogen for energy.

-Walk briskly for 3 minutes to wake up your muscles; add some running speed workouts, alternate this workout with the interval workout every other week so you are running one hard workout per week.
+Walking for Marathon Training A Part of Hearst Digital Media, alternate this workout with the interval workout every other week so you are running one hard workout per week.
 Take note of your pace as you progress, as you will cover the mile more quickly as you improve.

 Total workout distance: 4 to 5 miles